keenanpayne/2026-react-study-project/README.md

 Roughly ~65% of the code is hand-written.
 The foundational layers, including types, utility functions, primitive components, the custom dropdown system, and the state architecture, were designed and written by hand.
 AI was used for execution within that structure.

 As the project's foundation was laid by hand (i.e., core abstractions and design patterns), iterating with AI became easier and, honestly, much more tempting.
-I used AI coding assistance for Q&A, generating/formatting mock data, and executing straightforward but comprehensive refactors that were easily verifiable (e.g., ensuring HTML semantics were correct; auditing accessibility concerns, etc.).
+I used AI coding assistance for Q&A, generating/formatting mock data, and executing straightforward but comprehensive refactors that were easily verifiable (e.g., ensuring HTML semantics were correct; auditing accessibility concerns, etc.)

 While I worked, my design ideas exceeded my ability to build by hand, given the time constraints.
 I felt more interested in expressing those ideas than in sticking to handwritten purity.
 Adopting AI for UI coding assistance in the back half of this project helped me rapidly build and iterate.

 In total, I spent approximately 25 hours on this project.

 I believe that what I'm sharing is a genuine expression of my 18 years of design and development experience, and I'm happy to share it with you all.

+Sincerely,
+Keenan

 ## Design Decisions